 Incidents could include:

-Air Pollution - Chemical Spill - Oil Spill - Fly tipping - Black smoke - Waste Issue - etc
+Air Pollution - Black Smoke - Chemical Spill - Oil Spill - Fly tipping - Waste Issue - Sewage Leak etc.

 Environmental Incident Response Procedure:

-- In the event of an environmental incident between the hours of 08:00 and 16:00 Monday – Friday the incident must be reported immediately to Estates and Facilities (ext.
-7000 Help Desk) who will contact the appropriate person or company to deal with the event.
+- In the event of an environmental incident between the hours of 08:00 and 16:00 Monday to Friday, the incident must be reported immediately to the Estates Helpdesk (ext.
+7000) who will contact the appropriate person or company to deal with the incident.

-- In the event of an environmental incident between the hours of 16:00 and 08:00 Monday to Friday and all day Saturday and Sunday, University closure days and bank holidays the incident must reported to Security (ext.
-6300) who will contact the On Call Duty Engineer from Estates and Facilities who will deal with the event.
+- In the event of an environmental incident between the hours of 16:00 and 08:00 Monday to Friday, all day Saturday and Sunday, or on University closure days and bank holidays, the incident must be reported to Security (ext.
+6300) who will contact the On-Call Duty Engineer from Estates who will deal with the event.

 - If the incident cannot be managed internally, the Duty Engineer or appropriate person should consult the ‘Emergency Contractor Details Contact List’ which is managed by Maintenance.

-- A spill response process is operated by the Grounds Maintenance Team who can deploy a spill kit to the lake to prevent spills spreading or proceeding off site, unless the spill is beyond their capacity in which case external support is brought in (See the Emergency Contractor Details Contact List).
+- A spill response process is operated by Estates who can deploy a spill kit to prevent spills spreading or proceeding off site, unless the spill is beyond their capacity in which case external support is brought in (See the Emergency Contractor Details Contact List).

 - The appropriate person/company then deals with the incident and prevents or mitigates adverse environmental damage.

-- After an incident, the person responsible for dealing with the incident fills out an Environmental Incident Report Form.
+- After an incident, the person responsible for dealing with the incident should fill out an Environmental Incident Report Form.

 - Any corrective actions that are identified are managed via the non-conformity and corrective action procedure which is detailed in the EMS Section 7.1.